Interested in helping wildlife in the San Francisco Bay Area?

 Transport Team:

 Be a wildlife animal’s Ambulance!
 Help get them into care at our wildlife hospital.
 Drive animals from one location to another, such as from a wildlife center to a foster home.
-Many injured animals are brought to the Berkeley or Oakland Animal Care & Control and need to get to our location in San Francisco for triage, medical care and to be placed into foster care..
+Many injured animals are brought to the Berkeley or Oakland Animal Care & Control and need to get to our location in San Francisco for triage, medical care, and to be placed into foster care.
 Often, these city departments are overwhelmed with other problems and are not able to transport these animals to facilities better equipped to care for their medical needs, such as ours.
-We also need other kinds of transport, such as weekly pickups of produce from your local produce market, weekly collection of fresh branches for cage stimulus.
+We also need other kinds of transport, such as weekly pickups of produce from your local produce market or weekly collection of fresh branches for cage enrichment.

 Emergency Response Team: